CARROLL, Lewis (1832-1898)

 “Dear sir,

 I hope you will excuse the liberty I am taking in addressing you, as well as the liberty I took a few days ago in making friends with your little daughter, but I think that even one who is not, as I am, a great lover of children, could hardly fail to be attracted by her.
-Wishing to leave for her at her lodgings a little book (on I have several time given to little friends) I have made two expeditions, in vain, to find the lodgings.
+Wishing to leave for her at her lodgings a little book (one I have several times given to little friends) I have made two expeditions, in vain, to find the lodgings.
 Not having the right address and seeing her no more on the beach, the only course seems to write to the town address.
 If you will allow me to present her with the book, would you kindly tell me whether to send it to London or to what address.
 (The book is called Alice’s Adventures in Wonderland).

 Believe me truly yours,